Producing impact-driven, user-centred research outcomes to incorporate into our students' learning.

 To the students that are looking to get into this space, get out there and proactively seek for knowledge, it’s about finding a paired project, going and looking up resources on the internet to learn more or joining a society like the Cybersecurity Society at UTS.

-The Cybersecurity Society has been around for 8 months and we have 9 execs and over 100 members.
+Mikhail: The Cybersecurity Society has been around for eight months and we have nine execs and over 100 members.
 We all came from different backgrounds; some were doing software engineering, IT, Games Development or Data Engineering.

 Here at Deloitte, I monitor client systems to look for any security threats that could arise.
 We also do incident response so if security threats do arise, we can come in, mitigate those threats and talk about what they can do next time to avoid them.
 I also do static code analysis which entails looking at clients’ code for any security vulnerabilities.